Pantry Perfect

 A lot of valuable real estate in a walk-in or walk-through pantry is used for walking rather than storage.
 The temptation is great to minimize aisle space to maximize storage space.

-The minimum walkway or aisle width in a walk-in pantry should be 36".
+The minimum walkway or aisle width in a walk-in pantry is 36".
 You'll see why the first time you truck in a bunch of groceries to unload.
-Narrow aisles make it a knee and elbow knocking affair.
+Narrow aisles make it a knee- and elbow-knocking affair.

 If one wall of a walk-in pantry could be used for deeper shelves, resist the temptation or install roll-out baskets or bins.
-Or, better yet, widen the walk aisle (but not wider than 60").
+Or, better yet, widen the aisle.

-Shelving above eye level should be stepped back.
+Shelving above eye level should be stepped back 2 or 3 inches.
 The shelf just above eye level should be no deeper than 14" and the one above that just 12", and so on.
+Actually, 13" and 10" is better.
 This step back allows you to better see what's on these upper shelves.

 It's easy to clean.
 A little Windex® and a paper towel are all it takes.

-The drawback, however, is that modern coated wire shelving often looks out of place in a period kitchen.
+One drawback, however, is that modern coated wire shelving often looks out of place in a period kitchen.
+And we remmodel a lot of period kitchens.

 Location, Location, Location

 Careful design is important to the convenience, functionality, and efficiency of a pantry.
-But, its location in relation to the other elements in the kitchen is even more important.
-A well-designed pantry put in the wrong place is less useful than a poorly designed pantry in the right place and impairs the efficiency of the cook.
+But its location in relation to the other elements in the kitchen is even more important.

 Multiple Pantries for a Large Kitchen

-This is a large, gourmet kitchen for an everything-from-scratch cook that we built in 2008.
+This is a large, gourmet kitchen for an everything-from-scratch cook.

 The refrigerator is flanked by two base cabinets that form the "landing zones" for both pantries and the refrigerator.
 Landing zones provide a convenient place to set bags of groceries while they are unloaded.
 Each landing zone has its own light, and overhead recessed lighting illuminates the entire area.